 The Company is committed to holding the view that the Board should include a balanced composition of executive Directors and independent non-executive Directors so that there is a strong independent element in the Board, which can effectively exercise independent judgement.
+The Board has established three Board committees, being the Audit Committee, the Remuneration Committee, and the Nomination Committee, to oversee different areas of the Company's affairs.

 As at the date of this report, the Board consists of five members, including two executive Directors and three independent non-executive Directors.
 Details of their composition by category are as below.
 More than one-third of the Board is represented by independent non-executive Directors with one of whom being a chartered certified accountant.